St Andrew's Parish Church, Luqa

 The Parish Church of St Andrew is a Roman Catholic parish church located in Luqa, Malta.

 Early times

-The first time that the church of St Andrew of Luqa was mentioned was towards the end of the 15th century though it seems that the church was not in a good state, thus a new one was built from 1539 till 1542.
+The church of St Andrew of Luqa was first mentioned towards the end of the 15th century.
+The first building may not have been in a good state, since a new one was built between 1539 and 1542.

 Dusina's apostolic visit

 In 1575, the Apostolic visitor Pietro Dusina reports that in that year the church of St Andrew was the main church of the village though it had no priest to administer the sacraments.
 Moreover, Dusina reports that the high altar had no titular painting.
 Consequently, he ordered that one be painted and installed.
 Dusina's report also mentions that the church had two side altars dedicated to Christ the Saviour and Our Lady.
 The painting of Christ the Saviour depicted Christ in his transfiguration together with Paul the Apostle, Saint Roch and Saint Sebastian.
 Dusina also reports that the altar of Our Lady did not have a painting though that same year one was commissioned that depicted the Nativity of Mary but which later was changed into the Nativity of Jesus.
 In 1600 the titular painting of the church was mentioned for the first time.
 It was done by Filippo Dingli and depicted Our Lady with St Andrew and St Paul.
 In 1607 Mass began to be celebrated daily in this church.